XI says that China must "overcome" the challenges of fleas ai - ExBulletin

 XI says that China must “overcome” the challenges of fleas ai

-President Xi Jinping said that China was to overcome the challenges of AI basic technologies development, including high -end fleas, state media reported on Saturday, while Beijing seeks to become a world leader in rapid development.
+Beijing: President Xi Jinping said that China should “overcome” the challenges of AI basic technologies development, including high -end fleas, reported the state media on Saturday, April 26, while Beijing seeks to become a world leader in rapid development industry.

 China aims to dominate the artificial intelligence sector, a complicated objective by the case of exchange with Washington which could deprive the Chinese industry more of certain key technologies.

-The two leading economies in the world are locked up in a growing trade battle for Tit-For-Tat launched by US President Donald Trumps new samples from Chinese products, which have reached 145% on many products.
+The two main economies in the world are locked up in a growing trade battle for Tit-For-Tat triggered by the new samples of US President Donald Trump on Chinese products, which have reached 145% on many products.
 Beijing responded with new rights of 125% on imports from the United States.

-XI made these remarks at a quarterly meeting of the Politburo, the inner circle of the best Chinese leaders.
+XI made these remarks during a quarterly meeting of the Politburo, the inner circle of the main Chinese leaders.

 Since the launch of Chatgpt in November 2022, the generative models of AI have proliferated in the United States and China.